 My father and I got there about 12:30 p.m.
 There was only one $2/4 limit table going, but we brought the wait list up to seven for a $1/2 NLHE table, which was soon launched.
 By the time we left two hours later, two additionally no-limit tables were running.

 The table was extremely lax.
-I'm pretty sure three players were there solely to try and hit the bad beat jackpot, which hasn't gone off in a year and is up to nearly $150,000.
+I'm pretty sure three players were there solely to try and hit the bad beat jackpot, which hasn't gone off in a year and was up to nearly $150,000.
 They mostly folded and were easy to play against when they were in a hand.
 Still I found myself down early thanks to being extremely card dead.
 I also got a little aggressive with A-8 when a flop came 8-7-3 and I ended up paying off a guy who had called my flop bet with K-Q and hit a king on the turn.

 Then, with my stack down to $85 from it's original $200, this happened: One limper in front of me at a limp-heavy table, and I threw my two bucks in from mid-position with 5♦-7♦.
 The button came along too, and the big blind checked.
 Four to the flop which came 4♣-6♥-8♠.
 Well, hello nuts.